-The contractual cash flows shown in the table on the following page are the contractual undiscounted cash flows relating to the relevant financial instruments.
-Where the contractual cash flows are variable based on a price or index in the future, the contractual cash flows in the table have been determined with reference to the relevant price, interest rate or index as at the balance sheet date.
+The contractual cash flows shown in the tables below and on the following page are the contractual undiscounted cash flows relating to the relevant financial instruments.
+Where the contractual cash flows are variable based on a price or index in the future, the contractual cash flows in the tables have been determined with reference to the relevant price, interest rate or index as at the statement of financial position date.

 In determining the interest element of contractual cash flows in cases where the Company has a choice as to the length of interest calculation periods and the interest rate that applies varies with the period selected, the contractual cash flows have been calculated assuming the Company selects the shortest available interest calculation periods.
+Where the holder of an instrument has a choice of when to redeem, the tables below and on the following page are prepared on the assumption the holder redeems at the earliest opportunity.